 For easiness sake, all staff still standing by their master's side, and in the Kitchen Entrances, go to their respective Waiting Rooms to match up (put all cards in hand and in the discard pile into the draw deck).

-If you're playing with the Event cards from the Tanto Cuore base set, then remove all your Private/ Chambermaids that are are ill.
+Then remove all your Private/Chambermaids that are are ill.

-Then count all Victory Points from the maids and Buildings in your Private Quarters, not forgetting any Chambermaid end game bonuses.
+Then count all Victory Points from the maids in your Private Quarters, not forgetting any Chambermaid end game bonuses.

 Then add to that all Victory Points from the maids in your Waiting Room.
-Don't forget any final bonuses that apply to both your Private Quarters and your Waiting Room.
+Don't forget any final bonuses that apply to both your Private Quarters and your Waiting Room, like Colette's bonus that gives 5VP to the player who has employed most of her.

-Finally, if you're playing with the Event cards from the Tanto Cuore base set, subtract any penalties you get from Bad Habits.
+Finally, subtract any penalties you get from Bad Habits.